 Jenny Belikov, Managing Editor

-Jenny Resnick is a writer, researcher, and Managing Editor for The Spiritual Sun, with a special interest in the ancient past and issues affecting human consciousness and spiritual practice.
-Having moved continents multiple times early in life, she grew up with a somewhat unique exposure to different cultures, religions, and alternative ways of living, and those experiences marked the beginnings of her interest in the times and cultures of the past and a deeper understanding of human nature.
-She later went on to obtain a history degree in university, with a special focus on ancient civilizations.
+Jenny Resnick is a writer, researcher, and Managing Editor for The Spiritual Sun, with a special interest in the ancient past and issues affecting human consciousness.
+Having moved continents multiple times early in life, she grew up with a somewhat unique exposure to different cultures, religions, and alternative ways of living, and those experiences marked the beginnings of her interest in the times and cultures of the ancient past and a deeper understanding of human nature.
+She later went on to obtain a bachelor of arts in history, with a special focus on ancient civilizations.
 She also studied psychology, sociology, and anthropology.
-Being an avid reader, she spent much of her spare time reading up on various cultures, traditions, archaeological finds, the supernatural, and different spiritual practices of the world.
-Simultaneously, she also began practically exploring some of the spiritual practices that interested her, joining various groups, workshops, and events as she saw the need to know whether it’s possible to transfer her reading experience into reality.
-Having found value in that, she’s been actively practising and teaching spirituality for the past ten years and brings much passion to the The Spiritual Sun project, always deeply engaged in searching through ancient sacred texts and cultures to uncover alternative ways to approach spirituality for the modern world.
+She is especially interested in the exploration of ancient sites around the world and their connection to the ancient Religion of the Sun.
+Currently she is an independent researcher, writer, and managing editor for The Spiritual Sun.

 Jordan Belikov, Webmaster